DO-SAY-GO/.github/profile/README.md

 We're the minds behind BrowserBox and DiskerNet, two groundbreaking products aimed at enhancing your online experience.
 Not just that, we have a penchant for the mysterious and unexplained.
 Intrigued?
 Read on.

-### Our Products Unleashed! 🚀🛠 BROWSER TECHNOLOGIES
+### Our Products Unleashed! 🚀🛠 ADVANCED BROWSER TECHNOLOGIES

 [![Star History Chart](https://api.star-history.com/svg?repos=BrowserBox/BrowserBox,dosyago/DownloadNet&type=Date)](https://star-history.com/#BrowserBox/BrowserBox&dosyago/DownloadNet&Date)